 Candy Newman MBACP (Accred)

 I am a fully accredited and experienced Humanistic counsellor and psychotherapist (MBACP Accred.) based in Southgate N14 and in Haggerston E8 in London.
 I work with individuals, couples and groups.
+I am a trained EMDR practitioner

 I work by listening to you carefully and coming to a shared understanding of the issues you bring.
 By being receptive, open and non-judgmental, I provide a confidential and supportive environment in which you will feel able to share your thoughts, feelings and experiences.
 This will allow you to clarify your experience, to deepen your self-understanding and to explore different responses to yourself and others.